NVE/ebm/docs/source/user_guide/user_case.rst

 energy need improvements
 """"""""""""""""""""""""

-Optionally, you can add a line to :ref:`energy_need_improvements.csv<energy_need_improvements>` if you think that there is no yearly reduction lighting with TEK30 .
+You can add a line to :ref:`energy_need_improvements.csv<energy_need_improvements>` if you think that there is no yearly reduction lighting with TEK30 .

 .. code-block:: csv

    default,TEK30,lighting,yearly_reduction,2031,0.0,2050

 energy need behaviour factor
 """"""""""""""""""""""""""""